-No supercharging device is allowed even if a series-production one was fitted
+No supercharging device is allowed even if a series-production one was fitted on the original engine.

-The original parts of the engine may be replaced or modified without restriction.
+The other original parts of the engine may be replaced or modified without restriction.
 It is permitted to weld the sleeves to the block for the conventional engine.